fbpx

 Whereas the title of the “longest song ever recorded” goes to PC III’sThe Rise and Fall of Bossanova,” the “longest song ever” has to be Bull of Heaven’sLike a Wall in Which an Insect Lives and Gnaws.”

 Get this: The song is 5 years, 258 days, and 8 hours long in its entirety.
 Yes, that’s right—5 freaking years listening to one track non-stop!
+Can you imagine the music video for this track?!
 Not sure if anyone has the cojones, will power, or time to see the song through—but that is mind-blowing.

 longest song ever